 And bear in mind that this may change each month depending on their own SEO expertise and development.

 Step two is to work out what are the top ten keywords for your business.
 Here it is a good idea to look to your website analytics and see what terms people are using in order to discover you.

 People new to SEO often misjudge where their keyword focus should be.
 For an accounting firm the obvious keywords might be: income tax, accounting, accountant, IRS, file my tax return.

 However, less useful would be terms like ‘money’ or ‘cheque’.

-When you are looking at your competitor’s website, look at what keywords they are using, and where they are using them.
+When you are looking at your competitor’s website,

 Have they got similar headings to you; do they use keywords in a stronger sentence?